Read more about

 Tallest Buildings In Australia

-Q1 tower is currently the tallest building in the country, and it is in Gold Coast, Queensland standing at 322.5 meters (1058 feet).
+In Gold Coast, Queensland, standing at 322.5 meters (1058 feet) is the tallest building Australia, the Q1 Tower.
 With 78 stories, it is also the tallest building in the southern hemisphere and among the ten tallest residential buildings in the world.
 Its construction started in 2002 and covered a period of three years to completion and was officially opened in November 2005.
 The total cost of the building was AUD$255 million.
-The building was the tallest residential building until 2011when the record was taken by Marina Torch building in Dubai.
+The building was the world's tallest residential building until 2011 when the record was taken by Marina Torch building in Dubai.
 Q1 offers Australia's only beachside observation on both floor 77 and 78.
-The building was designed by Kent Elliot Architects, and the developers were Sunland group who were also the leading constructors.
-The Chief Executive of Sunland group is Dr. Soheil Abedian.
-The 2000 Sydney Olympic torch inspired the design of the building, with it adopting Q1, the name of the country's 1920s Olympic sculling team.
-It has an excellent viewpoint of Brisbane, Gold Coast, and New South Wales.
-During the New Year's celebrations, people use the building to launch fireworks.
-Students also use the building to celebrate Schoolies week.
-Other facilities that make the building famous include meetings and conferencing, gymnasiums pools and a beauty therapy.

-Eureka Tower in Melbourne is the second tallest building in Australia it is located in the Southbank part of the city.
-It has 91 stories of its 297.3m (975feet) and is both a residential and observational tower in Melbourne city, Victoria.
+Eureka Tower in Melbourne is the second tallest building in Australia.
+It is found in Melbourne.
+It has 91 stories in total and measures a total of 297.3 m (975 feet).
 Construction started in 2002 and took four years to complete.
 The building got its name from The Eureka Stockade of 1854.
-As of 2016, the building held the record as the 15thtallest building in the world.
-It has an observation deck where tourists can come and view the city well.
+It has an observation deck where tourists can come and view the city.
 Within the building are 556 apartments in 84 floors.
 In 2007 Eureka Skydeck 88 was opened, and it features a three-metre glass cube that can carry a group of people to a height of 300 meters above the ground.
 The building also holds an annual stair climb and a record was set on climbing 1642 stairs in seven minutes.
-The architects who designed the building was Fender Katsalidis Architects (FKA) an architectural firm in Melbourne, Australia that was founded by Karl Fender and Nonda Katsalidis.
-The constructor was Grocon Pty Ltd one of the largest and privately owned company in Australia and has offices in Brisbane, Sydney, and New York.
-The company has been responsible with five of Australia's tallest buildings.

-120 Collins Street Melbourne ranks third among the tallest buildings in Australia.
-The construction of the building was begun in 1989 and completed in 1991 and has a height of 265m (869feet), the building has 52 floors, comprising of 50 levels of office space.
+120 Collins Street Melbourne ranks fourth among the tallest buildings in Australia.
+The construction of the building was begun in 1989 and completed in 1991 and has a height of 260 m (853 feet), the building has 52 floors, comprising of 50 levels of office space.
 When it was completed, it was Australia's tallest office building.
 Its central mast, setbacks and granites façade draw their inspiration from New York's Empire State building.
 It has panoramic views of the city and acts as a premium landmark.
 It offers luxurious boutiques and easy access to retail facilities.
-Moreover, it houses many multinational companies dealing in steel, banking, and financial services.
-The building has been refurbished to implement the energy efficient and ozone friendly chillers.
-The owner of the building is Investa Property Group of Australia who owns 50%, and the other ownership is by third parties, the architects who designed the building was Daryl Jackson in association with Hassell Architects.

 Tallest Buildings In Australia